Increase The Value Of Your Car

 Step 3 - Clean Glass

-Use a glass cleaner to clean the windows - inside and out.
+Use a glass cleaner to clean the windows, both the interior and exterior surface.

 Step 4 - Clean Wheels

-Clean the wheels, using an alloy wheel cleaner if applicable.
-Or invest in some new wheel trims for your car for an instant makeover!
+Use an alloy wheel cleaner on the wheels, if applicable.
+Disposable gloves may be worn if needed.
+Alternatively, invest in some new wheel trims for your car to give your wheels an instant makeover.

 Step 5 - Polish Tyres